-11.3 Assessments Years 10-11
+11.3 Current Year 10 - Year 11

-Applicants in years 10 and 11 will be assessed in English and Mathematics using recent internal examination papers.
+Applicants in year 10 will be assessed in English and Mathematics using recent Year 10 internal examination papers.
+Applicant s must achieve a minimum score of 70% in both subjects in order to be considered suitable.